martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 does not include this information.)

+### Transport Parameter Advertisement

+A client describes characteristics of the transport protocol it intends to conduct with the server in a new `quic_transport_parameters` extension in its ClientHello.
+The server uses this information to determine whether it wants to continue the connection, request source address validation, or reject the connection.
+Having this information unencrypted permits this check to occur prior to committing the resources needed to complete the initial key exchange.

+If the server decides to complete the connection, it generates a corresponding response and includes it in the EncryptedExtensions message.

+These parameters are not confidentiality-protected when sent by the client, but the server response is protected by the handshake traffic keys.
+The entire exchange is integrity protected once the handshake completes.

+This information is not used by DTLS, but passed to the QUIC protocol as initialization parmeters.

 ### Congestion Management Before Handshake Completion

-While many congestion management parameters will be exchanged in encrypted packets, this is not possible until the key exchange is complete.
-If a 0-RTT handshake is either not used or is unsuccessful, it is still highly desirable to start a congestion management scheme as soon as possible.
+In addition to the parameters for the transport, congestion feedback might need be exchanged prior to completing a key exchange is complete.

 A new QUIC congestion extension might be included by clients to include any information.
-Servers do not require this extension unless there is a need to use the HelloRetryRequest, in which case the server can include the same extension in that message.
+Servers might include this extension if there is a need to use the HelloRetryRequest also.
+Once the handshake is complete, this information can be exchanged as QUIC frames.

-Encoding a QUIC frame into the extension might be advisable.
-An extension could be present on ClientHello and HelloRetryRequest messages.
-This has some potential drawbacks:
+The use of extensions for the purpose has some potential drawbacks:

 * Extensions are vulnerable to modification prior to the successful completion of the handshake.
 (The key schedule is structured so that the handshake